dparnell/samsung-cac-fetch/README.md

 # build the code
 npm run build

-# get your access code
+# press the auth button on the wifi box and get your access code
 npm run fetch 192.168.1.123
 ```

+*NOTE: after pressing the button on the device you have about 10 seconds to run the command*